 Being objective is not about making yourself distant behind a computer or mobile phone screen.
 Physically taking yourself out of and away from your regular environment to a face-to-face appointment, can help you to get a better understanding of your current situation.
 Your counselling and/or psychotherapy appointment then becomes the place you go to for therapy, and your home is your living and social environment.
 Totally separate.

 The situation with COVID-19:

-I am a member of the National Counselling Society.
-As a member, I abide by the society's ethical code of conduct, and follow safety guidelines to protect both counsellor and client in the professional relationship.
-If you have any concerns regarding this, please feel free to call me on 07949 140 226 or send a message to discuss any concerns.
+I am a professional and ethical practitioner and uphold professional boundaries at all times.
+If you have any questions regarding this, please feel free to call me on 07949 140 226 or send a message to discuss any concerns.